ZironServer/ziron-communicator/README.md

 For example, A sends something to B and expects a response back.
 Transmits represent a simple transmit from A to B without a response from B.
 All data that is sent in invokes or transmits can be JSON content, binary or a stream.
-With the MixedJSON class, it is possible to have JSON content that contains binary data or streams.
+It is even possible to have JSON data that contains binary data or streams.
 Streams can be used to stream data in chunks from one to the other side.
-The Ziron implementation can be used in any underlying structure that supports a bidirectional connection.
+It is possible to use the Ziron implementation in any underlying structure that supports a bidirectional connection.